 Hieu commented to the Embassy officer that Truong was an old associate of LTG Nguyen Van Minh, CG MR 3, and that Hieu was convinced that Minh had appointed Truong as province chief partly in order to ensure his hold over the lucrative lumber trade in Long Khanh.
 Hieu was recommending that this case be investigated but noted that this depended on President Thieu and on the outcome of contacts between Thieu and LTG Minh.

 - Toward President Nguyễn Văn Thiệu and General Đặng Văn Quang:

-Concerning the substance of the new law, Hieu commented that it does not deal with one of the fundamental obstables to effective action against corruption: protection given to malefactors by those in authority.
+Concerning the substance of the new law, Hieu commented that it does not deal with one of the fundamental obstacles to effective action against corruption: protection given to malefactors by those in authority.
 He cited as an example a member of the lower house who had clearly been involved in corrupt activities.
 Hieu said he took the dossier to Vice President Huong, who noted that the legislator was a member of the pro-administration bloc and the day before had had dinner with the President.
 Huong advised not pursuing the matter.
 Another example, Hieu said, was police Colonel Pham Kim Quy, chief of the judicial bloc, national police.
 According to Hieu, gross corruption in the National Police Immigration Service, a branch of the judicial bloc, has been traced directly to Col Quy, who is known to be close to Presidential Assistant Dang Van Quang.
 Vice President Huong is also reluctant to pursue this case.